-The University makes contributions for and makes deductions from employees' pay for social security and medicare.
-The University also deducts one half of one percent from employees checks for the CT Paid Leave tax.
+The University makes contributions for and makes deductions from employees' pay for social security.
 It also provides coverage for injuries and illnesses that arise in the course of employment under the Connecticut Workers' Compensation law.
-For more information on how to report a work related injury please see Section 7: Injuries in the workplace.
+For more information on how to report a work-related injury please see Section 7: Injuries in the workplace.